Like Me (2018) Review and Explanation

 Kiya's background being ambiguous and unknown is as frustrating as it is compelling.
 The story manages to weave a massive mash-up of every single objection, opinion or appreciation of social media you can have.

-Overall I connected to this film more as each piece and character a portrait of someone trying to connect with someone else in a way that suited their own morals and ulterior motives. is dark and feisty and never quite goes where you expect it to land.
-I liked it a lot Like Me
+Overall I connected to this film more as each piece and character a portrait of someone trying to connect with someone else in a way that suited their own morals and ulterior motives.
+Like Me is dark and feisty and never quite goes where you expect it to land.
+I liked it a lot

 I give Like Me 3.5 force-fed gummy bears out of 5.